 The Chair then invited Board members to comment.
-Cllr Keen referenced Page 21 of the agenda, noting that she had written to Maria Heard of the ICB regarding the health and care strategy and had pointed out that the word "explore" is not strong enough with respect to gaps in care.
+Cllr Keen referenced Page 21 of the agenda, noting that she had written to Maria Heard regarding the health and care strategy and had pointed out that the word "explore" is not strong enough with respect to gaps in care.
 She suggested that the term be changed to "urgently identify" these gaps, as accountability is needed.
-She added that having seen the current makeup of the Board, she felt that elected Members are vastly outnumbered by representatives of statutory services; therefore, she questions the accountability of putting any strategy into practice, especially if something goes wrong in the future.
-The Chair replied that the nature of the board will move forward and there will indeed be good governance; he understands the anxiety, but as the unitary council is completed, the representation will develop.
-It was advised that the wording in the plan comes from the statutory guidance.
+She added that having seen the makeup of the Board on this day, she feels that elected Members are vastly outnumbered by representatives of statutory services; therefore, she questions the accountability of putting any strategy into practice, especially if something goes wrong in the future.
+The Chair replied that the nature of the board will progress and there will indeed be good governance; he understands the anxiety, but as the unitary council is vested, the representation will develop.
+Maria Heard added that the wording comes from the statutory guidance.

-Cllr Trimnell asked if the five-year plan is a rolling plan and commented that engagement should be listed as one of the obstacles to living better lives.
-It was responded that it is indeed a rolling plan with an annual refresh and adjustment according to the needs of our population.
-As far as engagement, there is the need to look at how we talk to people, but engagement is one of our enablers, as excellent communication is at the heart of our work, but she will take that point into the next iteration of the strategy.
+Cllr Trimnell asked if the five-year plan is a rolling plan and commented that lack of engagement should be listed as one of the obstacles to living better lives.
+It was responded that it is indeed a rolling plan with an annual refresh and adjustment, according to the needs of our population.
+As far as engagement, there is the need to look at how we talk to people, but engagement is one of our enablers, as excellent communication is at the heart of our work.
+However, she will take that point into the next iteration of the strategy.

-Lou Woolway, Deputy Director of Public Health, addressed Cllr Keen's concern by saying that this was a joint committee comprising the HWB and the ICP.
-But in the new government guidance going forward, it will be the HWB to have oversight of this plan, the operational plan, and the joint capital resources.
-Agenda items will be marked as either HWB, or ICP, or HWB/ICP.
-As formation of the Somerset Board moves forward, work will be done together will colleagues in the ICB on the Terms of Reference and the Board membership.
-It was noted that in the new guidance that came out last week, Somerset was listed as a case study for good practice with respect to the work done so far.
-Cllr Shearer, Adult Social Care lead in Somerset, said she was very pleased with all of the progress and asked with respect to the delivery of the strategy (Page 25 of the agenda) what the likelihood was of coming back with the answers to those questions.
-Maria Heard of the ICB replied that with regard to difficult questions, they were working through them now and will give an update in January; measuring is very important, especially as regards outcomes and impact.
+Lou Woolway, Deputy Director of Public Health, addressed Cllr Keen's concern by saying that this was a joint committee comprising the Health and Wellbeing Board and the Integrated Care Partnership; but in the new government guidance going forward, it will be the Health and Wellbeing Board which will have oversight of this plan, the operational plan, and the joint capital resources.
+As far as the agenda items, they will be marked as either HWBB, or ICP, or HWBB/ICP, but as we move forward to the Somerset Board, we will be thinking about the Terms of Reference and the board membership.
+She and Prof Trudi Grant are currently working with colleagues in the ICB regarding that.
+She noted that in the new guidance that came out last week, Somerset was listed as a case study for good practice with respect to the work we've done so far.

+Cllr Shearer, Adult Social Care lead in Somerset, said she was very pleased with all of the progress and asked with respect to the delivery of the strategy (Page 25 of the agenda) what the likelihood was of coming back with the answers to those key questions.
+Maria Heard replied that with regard to difficult questions, they were working through them now and will give an update in January; measuring is very important, especially as regards outcomes and impact.